Virginia’s Historic Triangle: Explore Important Colonial History at Jamestown, Williamsburg, and Yorktown

 1. Download the Colonial Williamsburg app to order tickets and get the most out of your visit.

 2. The visitor center (101 Visitor Center Drive) is a short drive from Colonial Williamsburg itself.
-Shuttle buses ferry people at the visitor center to and from Colonial Williamsburg.
+Shuttle buses at the visitor center ferry people to and from Colonial Williamsburg.
 Of course, if you’re staying in one of the Colonial Williamsburg properties – like the Williamsburg Inn, Williamsburg Lodge, or one of their colonial houses – you can simply walk to all the sites from your hotel (and there’s no need to drive to the visitor center).
 Very convenient.

 3. Colonial Williamsburg offers dining at its own restaurants featuring costumed servers and updated versions of classic colonial fare.